Table of Contents

-But before we begin, it is important to know this: The performance of F1 cars and NASCAR cars is severely regulated — but in very different ways.
+While F1 cars are faster than NASCAR, it is important to know this: The performance of F1 cars and NASCAR cars is severely regulated — but in very different ways.
 NASCAR highlights the driver’s influence in a car’s overall performance and race outcome, but Formula 1 is all about designing the fastest car and developing the most cutting-edge technology in the chase of marginal improvements.

 And keep these in mind: The average NASCAR team’s seasonal operating budget is around $7 million, with each racing car costing around $1.5 million.
 While a Formula 1 team’s average budget each season, however, goes up around a whopping $300 million, with each car costing around $9 million.

 NASCAR teams have around 100 members, whereas Formula 1 teams have over 1,000 members.